Learn to travel on a budget but still have a blast!

 Check out The Frugal Travel Guy for updates on frequent flyer credit cards and offers.

 One reason my husband and I were able to go to Europe is we decided to take a bump on our honeymoon.

 At times, airlines overbook and offer lucrative rewards if you give up your seat and fly a later flight.

-You must act fast because if they announce this, many people try to take advantage and it is first come, first serve if they announce at the gate.
+You must act fast because if they announce this, many people try to take advantage and it is first-come, first-serve if they announce it at the gate.

 On our honeymoon, we were both offered an $800 travel voucher for taking a bump.
 However, we only ended up with one $800 credit and one $400 credit for the bump.
 We should have both got $800 and this is what we were originally offered but unfortunately, this guy that was standing right by the gate wearing headphones missed his flight.
 Since there was an open spot they decreased our voucher.
 BUMMER! – Thanks, random guy for not listening.

 Anyway, we ended up with $1200 worth of free flights and we got to ride first class on the way home, just for waiting around six hours for the next flight.
 If you think about it, that’s $200 per hour to just sit and read a book!

 We do not do this anymore since we have kids, but if you are flexible, it pays to take the bump.
 Waiting a few hours is a minor inconvenience if you love to travel.